 The total energy functional is expressed within the Kohn-Sham formalism as

 In Eq.~(\ref{eq:etotzerotemp}), $E\h[n]$ denotes the Hartree energy, i.e., the energy contribution from the electrostatic interaction of the density with itself, $E^{ii}$ the energy contribution from the ion-ion interaction, and $E^{ei}[n]$ the energy contribution from the electron-ion interaction. $T\s[n]$ represents the kinetic energy of the Kohn-Sham system.
 The final energetic contributions are the exchange and correlation energies $E\xc[n]$.
 Given that the form of $E\xc[n]$ was known, it is ensured that DFT calculations yield \emph{in principle} the exact result.
+Note that the variational principle ensures that the total energy defined in Eq.~\ref{eq:etotzerotemp} remains stationary with respect to small changes in the density $n(\br)$.
+This leads to the definition of the Kohn-Sham potential in Eq.~\ref{eq:KSequation.zerotemp}.
 In practice however, $E\xc[n]$ has to be approximated.
 The fundamental approximation to $E\xc[n]$ is the local density approximation (LDA)~\cite{kohn_self-consistent_1965, ceperley_ground_1980}, which by incorporation of the density gradient or further constraints can be expanded to (meta/hybrid-) generalized gradient approximations ((meta/hybrid-)GGA, e.g., PBE \cite{perdew_generalized_1996}, SCAN~\cite{sun_strongly_2015}, or B3LYP~\cite{becke_new_1993, lee_development_1988}).
-Notable extensions of DFT are time-dependent DFT (TD-DFT) \cite{runge_density-functional_1984} (representing the time-dependent Schrödinger equation in terms of the single-particle picture) and finite-temperature DFT (FT-DFT), which extends DFT to temperatures $\tau>0$ \cite{mermin_thermal_1965, graziani_thermal_2014, pittalis_exact_2011, karasiev_nonempirical_2013}.
+Orbital-free DFT (OF-DFT) \cite{karasiev_progress_2014,ligneres_introduction_2005,wesolowski_recent_2012,chen_orbital-free_2008} is an alternative to KS-DFT; it requires less computational power then the latter by \textit{purely} relying on density functionals to calculate energy terms, but is dependent on accurate approximations of the kinetic energy functional.
+Notable extensions of KS-DFT are time-dependent DFT (TD-DFT) \cite{runge_density-functional_1984} (representing the time-dependent Schr\"odinger equation in terms of the single-particle picture) and finite-temperature DFT (FT-DFT), which extends DFT to temperatures $\tau>0$ \cite{mermin_thermal_1965, graziani_thermal_2014, pittalis_exact_2011, karasiev_nonempirical_2013}.

 \subparagraph{Beyond DFT} In contrast to DFT, wavefunction methods center on the many-particle wavefunction $\Psi(\ubr)$.
 The simplest methods is Hartree-Fock which constructs a single Slater determinant, but neglects electronic correlation by construction \cite{oliphant_systematic_1994}.
 Thus, several post-Hartree-Fock methods have been developed that incorporate electronic correlation explicitly, such as the coupled-cluster method (CC / CCSD / CCST) \cite{dunning_jr_gaussian_1989, woon_gaussian_1994, woon_gaussian_1993, koput_ab_2002, balabanov_systematically_2005, wilson_gaussian_1999}, configuration interaction (CI) \cite{siegbahn_generalizations_1980, lischka_new_1981, liu_alchemy_1981, saxe_shape-driven_1982, saunders_direct_1983, werner_self-consistent_1982, werner_matrix-formulated_1987, werner_comparison_1990, siegbahn_new_1984, knowles_chem_1984, dunning_gaussian_1977}, and M\o ller-Plesset perturbation theory (MP) \cite{moller_note_1934}.
 These methods generally outperform DFT calculations in terms of accuracy \cite{suellen_cross-comparisons_2019}, but do so at a much higher computational cost.